ToshihiroIguchi/elasticnet/README.md

 ### Installation
 You can install from R console.

-If "devtools is not installed on your PC, install "devtools" with Internet connection.
+If devtools is not installed on your PC, install devtools with Internet connection.

     install.packages("devtools")

-Install from GitHub using 'devtools'.
+Install from GitHub using devtools.

     library(devtools)
     install_github("ToshihiroIguchi/elasticnet")